jjwithanr/obsidian_bible_study/docs/Old Testament/Amos/Amos7.md

 See the power of prayer.
 See what a blessing praying people are to a land.
 See how ready, how swift God is to show mercy; how he waits to be gracious.
 #matthewhenry

+#### v.4
+>This is what the Sovereign Lord showed me: The Sovereign Lord was calling for judgement by fire; it dried up the great deep and devoured the land.

 #### v.8
 >And the Lord asked me, "What do you see, Amos?"
 "A plumb line," I replied.
 Then the Lord said, "Look, I am setting a plumb line among my people Israel; I will spare them no longer.